zowe/zowe-cli/zowex/design.md

 Native Rust client calls Zowe CLI persistent process (daemon).
 An env var can be set for the port to connect to tcp socket.  `ZOWE_DAEMON=<PORT>` environmental variable used or default `4000`.

-Rust binderies are released on GitHub and could also be released on scoop, cargo, chocolatey, windows command installer, etc...
+Rust binaries are released on GitHub and could also be released on scoop, cargo, chocolatey, windows command installer, etc...

-Rust client sets `--daemon-client-directory` (or `--dcd`) for Zowe CLI / imperative usage which is the daemon client directory.
-This flag is hidden from Zowe help display since it's not intended for end users.

 Rust client is called `zowe.exe`.

 Imperative is updated in several places to write to a stream in addition to / instead of stdout & stderr.
 Stream is passed in yargs "context" which is our own user data.

-`--dcd` hidden, global flag added for Zowe CLI operations that implicitly depend on the current working directory.
-For example, Zowe CLI daemon could be running at any arbitrary location on the system; however, we want `zowe` to operate against whatever directory it was run.  `--dcd` allows for alternate `dcd`.
+Rust client loads cwd (current working directory), env (environment variables), and stdin (piped input), and sends them to the daemon server.
+For example, Zowe CLI daemon could be running at any arbitrary location on the system; however, we want `zowe` to operate against whatever directory it was run.

 ### Zowe CLI Server